 Our sheltered housing schemes

-We own or manage sheltered housing for rent in the following London Boroughs:
+We own and manage sheltered housing for rent in the following London Boroughs:

 - City of Westminster, where we offer a housing support plan

 - London Borough of Barnet

 - London Borough of Brent

 - London Borough of Haringey, where we offer a housing support plan

 We also own and manage sheltered housing for rent in Hertfordshire.

 Our sheltered housing schemes provide extensive communal areas including lounges, kitchens, and laundries.
 We also provide ground maintenance and communal cleaning services to help ensure these areas are maintained to a high standard.
 A community alarm is always available to residents so assistance is always at hand.